deanqx/Seayon/README.md

 :x: Only **Sigmoid** and **ReLu** as activation functions.

 # TODO-List
-1. Save and load in Json format
+- Save and load in Json format
+- Add SeayonNative version with only c++ native functions
+- Add SeayonCuda version with GPU support
+- Replace vectors with arrays
 - Continue SeayonTrading
-- Replace vectors with arrays
 - Implement remoid
-- Add SeayonNative version with only c++ native functions

 # How to include the library
 1. Copy `./bin/Seayon/include/` and `./bin/Seayon/lib/` to your workspace folder.